Walid-1998/os_Ticket_Deployment/README.md

 </VirtualHost>
 ```

-Next, we enable the new site configuration and activate the Apache rewrite module, which allows osTicket to properly handle URLs and routing.
+After creating and editing the virtual host file, I enabled the new site and the required Apache module with the following commands:
 ```
 sudo a2ensite osticket.conf
 sudo a2enmod rewrite
 sudo systemctl restart apache2
 ```
+These three commands complete the Apache configuration.
+They make sure Apache knows about osTicket, supports its URL structure, and applies all the changes we made.
-Finally, we prepare the osTicket configuration file by copying the sample configuration file and adjusting its permissions so the web installer can write the necessary settings during installation.
+After running these commands, I also prepared the osTicket configuration file so the web installer could write the database settings:
 ```
 sudo cp /var/www/html/osticket/include/ost-sampleconfig.php /var/www/html/osticket/include/ost-config.php
 sudo chmod 666 /var/www/html/osticket/include/ost-config.php